Japanese sword: Cultural and social significance

-During the Jōmon Period (10,000-1000BCE) swords resembled iron knife blades and were used for hunting, fishing and farming.
+During the Jōmon period (10,000–1000 BCE) swords resembled iron knife blades and were used for hunting, fishing and farming.
 There is the idea that swords were more than a tool during the Jōmon period, no swords have been recovered to back this hypothesis.

-The Yayoi Period (1000BCE-300CE) saw the establishment of villages and the cultivation of rice farming within Japan.
+The Yayoi period (1000 BCE – 300 CE) saw the establishment of villages and the cultivation of rice farming within Japan.
 Rice farming came as a result of Chinese and Korean influence, they were the first group of people to introduce swords into the Japanese Isles.
 Subsequently, bronze swords were used for religious ceremonies.
 The Yayoi period saw swords be used primarily for religious and ceremonial purposes.

-During the Kofun Period (250-538CE) Animism was introduced into Japanese society.
-Animism is the belief that everything in life contains or is connected to a divine spirits.
+During the Kofun period (250–538 CE) Animism was introduced into Japanese society.
+Animism is the belief that everything in life contains or is connected to a divine spirit.
 This connection to the spirit world premediates the introduction of Buddhism into Japan.
 During this time, China was craving steel blades on the Korean Peninsula.
 Japan saw this as a threat to national security and felt the need to develop their military technology.
 As a result, clan leaders took power as military elites, fighting one another for power and territory.
 As dominant figures took power, loyalty and servitude became an important part of Japanese life – this became the catalyst for the honour culture that is often affiliated with Japanese people.

-In the Edo period (1603–1868), swords gained prominence in everyday life as the “most important” part of a warrior's amour.
+In the Edo period (1603–1868), swords gained prominence in everyday life as the "most important" part of a warrior's amour.
 The Edo era saw swords became a mechanism for bonding between Daimyo and Samurai.
 Daimyo would gift samurai's with swords as a token of their appreciation for their services.
 In turn, samurai would gift Daimyo swords as a sign of respect, most Daimyo would keep these swords as family heirlooms.
 In this period, it was believed that swords were multifunctional; in spirit they represent proof of military accomplishment, in practice they are coveted weapons of war and diplomatic gifts.

 The peace of the Edo period saw the demand for swords fall.
-To retaliate, in 1719 the eighth Tokugawa shogun, Yoshimune, compiled a list of “most famous swords”.
-Masamune, Awatacuchi Yoshimitsu, and Go no Yoshihiro were dubbed the “Three Famous Smiths”, their swords became sought after by the Daimyo.
+To retaliate, in 1719 the eighth Tokugawa shogun, Yoshimune, compiled a list of "most famous swords".
+Masamune, Awatacuchi Yoshimitsu, and Go no Yoshihiro were dubbed the "Three Famous Smiths", their swords became sought after by the Daimyo.
 The prestige and demand for these status symbols spiked the price for these fine pieces.

 During the Late-Edo period, Suishinshi Masahide wrote that swords should be less extravagant.
 Swords began to be simplified and altered to be durable, sturdy and made to cut well.
 In 1543 guns arrived in Japan, changing military dynamic and practicality of swords and samurai's.
 This period also saw introduction of martial arts as a means to connecting to the spirit world and allowed common people to participate in samurai culture.